Aki River

-The Aki River (also, the Akikawa River) is a river in Japan.
+The Aki River (also, the Akigawa River) is a river in Japan.
 The Aki River flows west of Tokyo Metropolitan Area.
 It is a major tributary of the Tama River, The Japanese name, 秋川, means "Autumn River."

-The words Akigawa River sound a bit odd, as kawa and gawa, 川, are Japanese words for river, so Aki River makes more sense, or simply Akigawa, perhaps Akikawa.
+The name Akigawa River may seem strange for some people as kawa/gawa 川 in Japanese means river so people may think the name should be Aki river, but that is wrong, because the names of lakes in Japanese usually have kawa/gawa at the end of the name.

-The river's source
+Akigawa Lake

-The Akigawa has a north fork and a south fork, but the river's source is in the Chichibu Tama Kai National Park.
+Akigawa Lake, situated in the western part of Tokyo, offers a blend of natural beauty, cultural significance, and recreational opportunities.
+Nestled in the mountainous region of Akiruno City, this lake serves as an escape from Tokyo.

 Course of the river

-The Akigawa flows through the towns of Akiruno and Hinohara, and through Kanagawa and Tokyo Prefectures.
+The Akigawa flows through Akigawa Lake, and the towns of Akiruno and Hinohara, and through Kanagawa and Tokyo Prefectures.

 Recreation area

 The river's gorge is a popular recreation area.